eth-cscs/conflux/README.md

 **Running cholesky**
 Run cholesky on Piz Daint with the following command:
 ```
-export OMP_NUM_THREADS=18
+export OMP_NUM_THREADS=18 # set number of omp threads (optimally 18 on daint)
-srun -N 8 -n 16 ./build/examples/cholesky_miniapp --dim=2048 --tile=128 --run=5
+srun -N 8 -n 16 ./build/examples/cholesky_miniapp --dim=2048 --run=5
 ```
-where *dim* is the matrix dimension, *tile* the tile size, and *run* the number of repetitions (excluding a mandatory warm up round). *N* and *n* describe the number of nodes and the number of ranks to run the program with, respectively.
-You can also specify the grid you want to use by specifying an optional parameter *grid=x,y,z* where x,y,z are the number of processors in x,y,z direction, respectively.
+where *dim* is the matrix dimension and *run* the number of repetitions (excluding a mandatory warm up round). *N* and *n* describe the number of nodes and the number of ranks to run the program with, respectively.
+You can also specify the grid you want to use by specifying an optional parameter *grid=<x,y,z>* where x,y,z are the number of processors in x,y,z direction, respectively.
+Another optional parameter is *tile=<tile_size>* with which you can specify the tile size.
+These two optimal parameters provide optimal defaults but sometimes some manual fine tuning is needed for maximal performance.
 ## Profiling CONFLUX

 In order to profile CONFLUX, the `cmake` should be run with the following option: